-From concept to prototype, the CITRIS invention ecosystem includes competitive seed funding, specialized testbeds, Berkeley Marvell Nanofabrication Lab at CITRIS, CITRIS Invention Lab, and the CITRIS Foundry.
+From concept to prototype, the CITRIS invention ecosystem includes competitive seed funding, specialized testbeds, the Berkeley Marvell Nanofabrication Laboratory at CITRIS, the CITRIS Invention Lab and the CITRIS Foundry.

 CITRIS and the Banatao Institute represent a bold and exciting vision that engages one of the top university systems in the world to generate social and economic benefits.

 In 2016, we recognized the Banatao Institute as an integral part of our affiliated UC campuses.
 In alignment with the goals and values of Dado and Maria Banatao, the Banatao Institute at CITRIS leverages the University of California expertise and IT solutions for the benefit of developing regions in the United States and abroad.
-This widening sphere of influence is celebrated in our new name, “CITRIS and the Banatao Institute,” which debuted across the four campuses in Fall 2016.
+This widening sphere of influence is celebrated in our name, “CITRIS and the Banatao Institute.”

 Governor Gray Davis Institutes for Science & Innovation

-In addition to the Center for Information Technology in the Interest of Society (CITRIS), the other three institutes are:
+In addition to the Center for Information Technology in the Interest of Society and the Banatao Institute (CITRIS), the other three institutes are:

-- The California Institute for Quantitative Biosciences (QB3) at UC Berkeley, UC San Francisco, and UC Santa Cruz; dedicated to advancing our understanding of biological systems at all levels of complexity.
+- The California Institute for Quantitative Biosciences (QB3) at UC Berkeley, UC Santa Cruz and UCSF; dedicated to advancing our understanding of biological systems at all levels of complexity.

 - The California Institute for Telecommunications and Information Technology (CalIT2) at UC Irvine and UC San Diego; focused on breakthroughs in telecommunications and information technology infrastructures.

-- The California NanoSystems Institute (CNSI) at UC Los Angeles and UC Santa Barbara; enabling rapid commercialization of discoveries in nanoscience and nanotechnology.
+- The California NanoSystems Institute (CNSI) at UCLA and UC Santa Barbara; enabling rapid commercialization of discoveries in nanoscience and nanotechnology.

 The Banatao Institute